 SW 100 Social Welfare: A World View Travel Course: 3 semester hours

 This course is an introduction to the array of people, programs, and organizations whose intent is to respond to human needs of various kinds and intensity.
 It deals with both professional and non-professional activities.
-Ti provides a basic framework for understanding the ideology and operation of human service systems.
+The course provides a basic framework for understanding the ideology and operation of human service systems.
 In addition, the student will develop a beginning understanding of the relationship between social policy and various approaches to human service programming to meet the intent of those policies.
 Through exposure to the service system in Linn County and this area of the state, the student will become informed about the service needs that exist and the responses to those needs.
 Social Work majors who believe they have completed and equivalent to this course should contact the instructor to discuss whether they are required to take this course. (offering winter term.).

 SW 210 Substance Abuse: 3 semester hours

 This course describes commonly abused drugs and specific mental illnesses, how they interact, and the resulting impact on individuals, families, and communities.
 The course will introduce theories of the addictive process, prevention and treatment options for both substance abuse and mental illness, and the dilemma of dual diagnosis.
 This course is not intended to provide specific counseling of therapeutic skills, but a general knowledge base essential to social work and other disciplines.
 Prerequisite: SO 122, PS 101 and at least sophomore status.
 Exemption from prerequisites by consent of instructor.
-(Not offered every year).